permutationlock/ztrait/README.md

 ```

 **Warning:** Error messages can be less helpful when using `Returns`
+or `Interface` functionality
-because the compile error occurs before the function is even
+because the compile errors occur while a function signature is being
 generated.
-Therefore the line number of the call site generating
+This can result in the line number of the original call
-the error may not be reported when building with `-freference-trace`.
+not be reported unless building with `-freference-trace` (and even then
+the call site may still be obsucred in some degenerate cases).